May 25, 2023Review Recipe

 Table of Contents

-Cold, icy and refreshing, this White Claw slushie is the perfect cocktail for hot summer days.
-The drink takes the tasty, fizzy fruit-flavored White Claw hard seltzer and blends it with vodka and frozen fruit for a delicious and icy grown-up beverage.
+Cold and refreshing, this White Claw slushie takes tasty, fizzy fruit-flavored White Claw hard seltzer and blends it with vodka and frozen fruit for a delicious and icy grown-up beverage.
 Cool down with the latest trend in tasty alcoholic drinks with this fun and easy recipe.

-- 2 tablespoons lemon juice (about ½ a lemon)
+- 2 tablespoons of lemon juice (about ½ a lemon)

 - Black Cherry White Claw with frozen tart cherries and lime juice